 Your motor home is equipped with an emergency start mechanism.
 If you have left your headlights on and run down the battery, you can get the engine running by using the emergency start switch.
-The 12-volt battery that powers the 12-volt circuit in the living quarter is mounted behind the front bumper next to your main automotive battery.
-The emergency start switch on the dash works like a built-in jumper cable that temporarily connects this auxiliary battery to the main automotive battery.
+The 12-volt batteries that power the 12-volt circuit in the living quarters are mounted behind the front bumper next to your main automotive battery.
+The emergency start switch on the dash works like a built-in jumper cable that temporarily connects these auxiliary batteries to the main automotive battery.
 Push the button to make the battery connection and, then, turn the ignition key.
 Release the button when the engine starts.